United States invasion of Afghanistan: Battle of Qala-i-Jangi

-Consolidation: the taking of Kandahar
+Consolidation: the fall of Kandahar

 ODA 574 and Hamid Karzai began moving on Kandahar, gathering fighters from friendly local Pashtun tribes.
 At the strategic Sayd-Aum-Kalay Bridge they fought for two days with the Taliban, eventually seizing it with the help of US airpower, opening the road to Kandahar.

 ODA 583 had infiltrated the Shin-Narai Valley southeast of Kandahar to support Gul Agha Sherzai, the former governor of Kandahar.
-The ODA established covert observation posts by November 24, allowing them to call in fire on Taliban positions.
+The ODA established covert observation posts by 24 November, allowing them to call in fire on Taliban positions.
 By the end of November, Kandahar was the Taliban's last stronghold, and was coming under increasing pressure.
 Nearly 3,000 tribal fighters under Karzai and 350 under Sherzai pressured Taliban forces from the east and cut off northern supply lines to Kandahar.

-Meanwhile, nearly 1,000 US Marines ferried in by CH-53E Super Stallion helicopters and C-130s set up a Forward Operating Base known as Camp Rhino in the desert south of Kandahar on November 25 (Camp Rhino was located at Objective Rhino, the same airstrip seized by the Rangers on October 19).
-On November 26, 15 Taliban armored vehicles approached the base and were attacked by helicopter gunships, destroying many of them.
+Meanwhile, nearly 1,000 US Marines ferried in by CH-53E Super Stallion helicopters and C-130s set up a Forward Operating Base known as Camp Rhino in the desert south of Kandahar on 25 November (Camp Rhino was located at Objective Rhino, the same airstrip seized by the Rangers on 19 October).
+On 26 November, 15 Taliban armored vehicles approached the base and were attacked by helicopter gunships, destroying many of them.

-On December 5, a 2000 lb GPS-guided bomb landed among the Green Berets from ODA 574, killing 3 members and wounding the rest of the team.
+On 5 December, a 2000 lb GPS-guided bomb landed among the Green Berets from ODA 574, killing 3 members and wounding the rest of the team.
 Over 20 of Karzai's militia were also killed and Karzai himself was slightly wounded.
 A Delta Force unit that had been operating nearby on a classified reconnaissance mission arrived in their Pinzgauers and secured the site, while Delta medics treated the wounded Green Berets.

-On December 6, Karzai was informed that he would be the next president of Afghanistan.
+On 6 December, Karzai was informed that he would be the next president of Afghanistan.
 He also negotiated the successful surrender of both the remaining Taliban forces and the city of Kandahar.
 Karzai's militia began their final push to clear the city.
-The US government rejected amnesty for Omar or any Taliban leaders.
-On December 7, Sherzai's forces seized Kandahar airport and moved into the city.
-Omar departed Kandahar and disappeared; he may have gone to Zabul, Helmand, or Pakistan.
+The US government rejected amnesty for Umar or any Taliban leaders.
+On 7 December, Sherzai's forces seized Kandahar airport and moved into the city.
+Umar departed Kandahar and disappeared; he may have gone to Zabul, Helmand, or Pakistan.
 Other Taliban leaders fled to Pakistan through the remote passes of Paktia and Paktika.

 In early December, as the US invasion was almost over, 7,500 Taliban prisoners were transported from Kunduz to Sheberghan prison by Junbish-i Milli, a group led by Dostum.
-Hundreds to 3,000 of the Taliban prisoners suffocated in the overcrowded metal shipping containers on trucks or were shot dead in an incident known as the Dasht-i-Leili massacre.
-Some were shot dead when guards shot air holes into the containers.
-The dead were buried in graves in the Dasht-i-Leili desert just west of Sheberghan, in the Jowzjan Province.
+Hundreds to 2,000 of the Taliban prisoners suffocated in the overcrowded metal shipping containers on trucks or were shot dead in an incident known as the Dasht-i-Leili massacre.
+Some were killed when guards shot air holes into the containers.
+The dead were buried in the Dasht-i-Leili desert just west of Sheberghan, in the Jowzjan Province.
 Physicians for Human Rights discovered the mass grave in 2002, but the Bush administration discouraged attempts to investigate the incident.